jomag/jomag.github.io/_drafts/building-confidence-in-electronics.md

 ### 2. There's no sharp divide between digital and analog electronics

-You will soon find that even though you've focused on the digital solutions you've stumbled upon enough electronics problems that you will be able to read and understand 90% of most schemas.
+You will soon find that even though you've focused on the digital solutions you've stumbled upon and somehow solved enough problems that you've built up enough knowledge to read and understand 90% of most schemas.
 You will also be experienced enough to understand that the last 10% is nothing to really worry about in most cases.

 Electronics are easy.
 It's the complexity of most schemas that make it hard: there's just too much going on.
-And without experience you will look upon them like a child with no means to filter the information flow for important stuff and stuff that can be ignored and what parts are related.
+And without experience you will look upon them with no means to filter the information.